-I have determined that the damage in certain areas of the State of Idaho resulting from flooding, landslides, and mudslides during the period of May 6 to June 16, 2017, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Idaho resulting from severe storms, flooding, landslides, and mudslides during the period of April 7 to April 13, 2019, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
-Therefore, I declare Start Printed Page 42829that such a major disaster exists in the State of Idaho.
+Therefore, I declare that such a major disaster exists in the State of Idaho.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.

 You are authorized to provide Public Assistance in the designated areas and Hazard Mitigation throughout the State.
 Consistent with the requirement that Federal assistance be supplemental, any Federal funds provided under the Stafford Act for Hazard Mitigation will be limited to 75 percent of the total eligible costs.
 Federal funds provided under the Stafford Act for Public Assistance also will be limited to 75 percent of the total eligible costs, with the exception of projects that meet the eligibility criteria for a higher Federal cost-sharing percentage under the Public Assistance Alternative Procedures Pilot Program for Debris Removal implemented pursuant to section 428 of the Stafford Act.

 Further, you are authorized to make changes to this declaration for the approved assistance to the extent allowable under the Stafford Act.